kevinaujla/Challengr/docs/GIT-WORKFLOW.md

   $ git rebase -i HEAD~3
   ```

-  select 2 of the commits to be squashed ('squash'), and 1 commit to receive those changes ('pick')
+  Select 2 of the commits to be squashed ('squash'), and 1 commit to receive those changes ('pick').

-  Read more about squashing [here](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)
+  Read more about squashing [here](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).